neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 - `batches`: the number of batches (inactive plus active)
 - `inactive_batches`: the number of inactive batches
+- `openmc_verbosity`: verbosity level in OpenMC
 - `particles`: the number of particles per batch

 For all of the above, a setting in the Cardinal input file will override any settings in the OpenMC XML files.

-For the `batches` parameter in particular, setting this value will also set the maximum number of batches (for cases that use triggers) and write a statepoint that includes the new total number of batches.
+Setting the `batches` parameter will also set the maximum number of batches (for cases that use triggers) and write a statepoint that includes the new total number of batches.

+For the `openmc_verbosity` parameter, because the verbosity setting is used in the call to `openmc_init` (at which point `OpenMCCellAverageProblem` doesn't exist yet), we cannot change the verbosity during initialization through the Cardinal input files.

 !syntax parameters /Problem/OpenMCCellAverageProblem